Eco School

 There has been a Wild World at Marlow C of E Infant School for many years, but it had been neglected and underused, so it wasn't safe nor very pretty to look at.
 Over the past few years, a group of dedicated parents has helped us regenerate this area of our school.

-We wanted to provide an environment that the children could use and enjoy for their learning and also one that created habitats for wildlife and minibeasts.
+We wanted to provide an environment that the children could use and enjoy for their learning and also one that created habitats for wildlife and mini-beasts.

 The theme of the 'Wild World' has changed and the focus is now on different areas which are named after the classes in the school.
 The idea for each class area was developed with the children and giving an area to each class encourages ownership.
 All the children in school, over a 12-month period, had the chance to be involved in the planting of different areas.
-The 'Wild World' team have worked on creating an environment that focuses on sustainability and biodiversity, and they have created a peaceful haven for all.
+The 'Wild World' team have worked on creating an environment that focusses on sustainability and biodiversity, and they have created a peaceful haven for all.

 The areas include:

-• Dragonfly ponds (a series of reused sinks with water-loving plants)
+- Dragonfly Ponds (a series of reused sinks with water-loving plants)

-• Grasshopper Meadow (which is linked to the Eco-Schools BLUE Campaign - Rewilding Britain school by school)
+- Grasshopper Meadow (which is linked to the Eco-Schools BLUE Campaign - Rewilding Britain school by school)

-• Butterfly Garden (tyres in the shape of Butterfly wings with planting to encourage Butterflies)
+- Butterfly Garden (tyres in the shape of butterfly wings with planting to encourage butterflies)

-• Ladybird Bug Hotel (reused materials stacked to encourage over-wintering bugs)
+- Ladybird Bug Hotel (reused materials stacked to encourage over-wintering bugs)

-• Ant Hill (Interactive area with microhabitats for minibeasts).
+- Ant Hill (interactive area with microhabitats for minibeasts)

-• Bee Hive (not real but with planting to encourage bees)
+- Bee Hive (not real, but with planting to encourage bees)

-The regeneration of the Wild World has formed part of the whole school development plan to which involves improving, and learning about, our outside environment.
+The regeneration of the Wild World has formed part of the whole school development plan which involves improving, and learning about, our outside environment.
 We are very proud and thankful for what has been created.
 It is now a space which encourages outdoor learning across the curriculum.
-For example in art (sketching), English (observing plants and developing vocabulary banks for use in their story writing -adverbs and adjectives), science (observing and recording types of minibeasts), maths(counting - tallies).
+For example, in art (sketching), English (observing plants and developing vocabulary banks for use in their story writing -adverbs and adjectives), science (observing and recording types of minibeasts), maths(counting - tallies).

 Additional learning from the 'Wild World' comes in the form of learning about our school values, specifically respect and thankfulness -respect and thankfulness for creation and wildlife.